 Posture Education Relieves Back Pain Better Than Exercise

 The effectiveness of a Global Postural Reeducation program as compared to a Stabilization Exercise program in subjects with persistent low back pain at 3 and 6 months was studied.
 Postural education is more beneficial than stabilization exercises in controlling persistent low back pain.
 (1)

 Furthermore, an alarming paper emerged stating that young people with non-specific low back pain show a reduced ability to switch to a more multi-segmental postural control strategy during complex postural conditions.
 This leads to decreased postural vigor.
-They also have more trouble balancing due to reduced spinal input for balance control.
+These young persons also show more difficulty with balance of their bodies with decreased spinal input for balance control.
 (2)